-One of the best situational judgement tips is to make sure you understand what this subtest is looking for, which you can do by reading the GMC’s Good Medical Practice guide.
+One of the best Situational Judgement tips is to make sure you understand what this subtest is looking for, which you can do by reading the GMC’s Good Medical Practice guide.

-You can think of this document as a literal blueprint for the situational judgement section.
-Many of the principles and themes of the situational judgement test are derived from this document.
-If you do not have time for the whole document, at least read the first page on Duties of a Doctor.
+You can think of this document as a blueprint for the Situational Judgement section.
+Many of the principles and themes of the SJT subtest are derived from this document.
+If you don’t have time to read the whole thing, at least read the first page on ‘Duties of a Doctor’.

 SJT answers defined:

 Take the scenario you’re given and go with what you know to be true based on it.
-Remember that you get half marks for being on the right ‘side’ (appropriate/inappropriate) so even if you are not sure about how good of a choice it is you should be able to work out whether it is generally appropriate or not.
+Remember that you get half marks for being on the right ‘side’ (appropriate/inappropriate) so even if you are not sure about how good of a choice it is, you should be able to work out whether it is generally appropriate or not.